FBW-17/chat-react-fullstack-demo/README.md

 That's it.
 The app will use concurrently to start React & the backend in parallel in one terminal window.

 You can test the chat with yourself by opening the url "localhost:3000" once more in a second tab (shortcut in Chrome: right-click on the browser tab -> duplicate).
-Then you step with two users into the same room.
+Then you step with two users into the same room and start messaging.

 The app offers two chat rooms, switching rooms and sending messages to all room members.

+You can add more rooms by adding rooms to the "rooms" state in App.js.

 ## About the app